drshahizan/BDM/materials/dataops.md

 <img src="../images/dataOps.gif"  height="800" />
 </p>

-# 🚀 Revolutionizing Data and Machine Learning with DataOps and MLOps

-In the dynamic landscape of data and machine learning, the integration of DataOps and MLOps practices is a transformative force.
-These methodologies streamline the complex data lifecycle and the intricate journey of machine learning model development, setting a new standard for efficiency, reliability, and success.
-Let's explore each of the key pillars of MLOps in more detail to gain a deeper understanding of their significance.

 ## **1. Data Ingestion** 📥

 At the foundation of this transformation is **data ingestion**.
 This crucial step involves sourcing raw data from diverse channels, such as databases, APIs, and external sources.
 A well-executed data ingestion process ensures that the data is collected efficiently and in a format that is ready for further processing.